 If a school has no athletes competing, the "Not Competing" section of the form must be completed, and the form emailed to the NHIAA.
 If your athletes are not competing, only the top portion of the form needs to be filled in.
 Match results will not be required if athletes are not competing.
-No Entries will be considered following the due date of Tuesday, May 23, 2023 AFTER 3:00 p.m.
-Be sure all information entered for accuracy, as incorrect/incomplete forms will not be considered.
-ATHLETIC DIRECTORS MUST PROOF READ THE FORMS PRIOR TO SUBMITTING
+No Entries will be considered following the due date of Tuesday, May 27, 2025 AFTER 3:00 p.m.
+Be sure all information entered for accuracy, as incorrect/incomplete forms will not be considered. \\ATHLETIC DIRECTORS MUST PROOF READ THE FORMS PRIOR TO SUBMITTING\\

-2023 INITIAL RANKING OF PLAYERS
+2025 INITIAL RANKING OF PLAYERS

-DUE IN NHIAA OFFICE BY Tuesday, May 2, 2023 by 3:30 p.m.
+DUE IN NHIAA OFFICE BY Tuesday, May 6, 2025 by 3:30 p.m.

-SCHO(DL: BOYS GIRLS
+SCHOOL: BOYS GIRLS PRINCIPAL: ATHLETIC DIRECTOR:

-PRINCIPA AL: ATHLET IC DIRECTOR:

-COAC СН: DATE:
+COACH: DATE:

-their ow until the one, the This Ra according permitte whenev VIOLA FORFE vn team, with the best e sixth best player plate next best at number anking Form will contain to their ability.
-As ed in the team line-up yer a player is missing TIONS OF THESE INTURE. st singles player ranked ays sixth.
-Doubles pla two and the weaker te stain a list of twelve (12 an individual may only p will involve moving g for reasons such as il LINE-UP PROCEDUI 2) players or less, including double be listed on ONE doubles team.
-The players up based on challenge mate lness, injury, disciplinary action, et RES WILL BE SUBJECT TO MATERIAL PROPERTY AND TO MATERIAL PROPERTY OF TO MATERIAL PROPERTY OF TO MATERIAL PROPERTY OF THE PRO player second, etc. playing number steams ranked ne only changes whes or sec.
+• their own team, with the buntil the sixth best player one, the next best at numb.
+This Ranking Form will concording to their ability. permitted in the team line whenever a player is miss. plays sixth.
+Doubles plays sixth.
+Doubles plays er two and the weaker to ontain a list of twelve (1 An individual may only up will involve moving ing for reasons such as in ELINE-UP PROCEDU player's ability in challenge matches agd number one, the next best singles play ay will also have the strongest team playeam at number three.
+2) players or less, including doubles team be listed on ONE doubles team.
+The or players up based on challenge matches allness, injury, disciplinary action, etc. RES WILL BE SUBJECT TO MATCHES.
+DOUBLES TEAMS yer second, etc., ying number ams ranked only changes

-ES PLAYERS 014.12.2 DOUBLES TEAMS GRAD
+1 0111212